bretth/woven/docs/settings.rst

                               'authz_user','autoindex','cgid','dir',
                           'setenvif','status'],
     #Virtualenv/Pip
     DEPLOYMENT_ROOT = ''# defaults to /home/$USER.

+    #If you are using a non-svn release or a release not on Pypi you will need to define it here
+    #eg for a local file: file://path/to/django-1.x-alpha-x.tar.gz
     DJANGO_REQUIREMENT = '' #defaults to your current django version.
 A pip requirements string for the version of Django to install

     PIP_REQUIREMENTS = [] # list of text pip requirements files (not pybundles).
 Defaults to any file in the setup.py directory with `req` prefix
-    # Note: Woven will also look for pybundles matching the requirements in the dist directory - you can use the bundle management command to create these.
+    # Note: Woven will also look for zip files matching the requirements in the dist directory.
+    #you can use the bundle management command to create these.

     PROJECT_APPS_PATH = '' #a relative path from the project package directory for any local apps.
 See also the wsgi template.